 Bringing Baby Home

-The first thing you can do to make the transition as easy as possible once the baby arrives home is to keep up a routine As much as you possibly can, do not change your cat's typical play-then-feed routine.
+The first thing you can do to make the transition as easy as possible once the baby arrives home is to keep up a routine.
+As much as you possibly can, do not change your cat's typical play-then-feed routine.
 We explain the importance of a play-then-feed routine in our article on How to Play with Your Bengal Cat.
 In a perfect world, both parents will be home with the baby for the first few weeks, and just like you will take turns with baby responsibilities, you should take turns with the feeding and playing routine of the cat.
 The worst thing you can do for your cat right now is to ignore him and focus all of your attention on the baby.
-Keeping up the cat's regular play-then-feed routine will give it security that the new inhabitant won't change daily rituals that your cat has become accustomed to.
+Keeping up the cat's regular play-then-feed routine will give it security that the new inhabitant won't change the daily rituals that your cat has become accustomed to.
 If you don't have a routine already established in which you play- then-feed your cat 2-5 times a day, then before the baby comes home, establish a play-then-feed routine at times that will be most convenient for the schedule you have planned for your baby.

 Once the baby is home, include your cat in as much baby activity as it wants.
-It is an old wives tale that cats can suck the breath out of a baby, so don't allow a myth to cause fear, but you do want to be mindful.
+It is an old wives tale that cats can suck the breath out of a baby, so don't allow a myth to cause fear, but you want to be mindful.
 Infant babies can suffocate on pillows and blankets, so if the baby is too young to sleep with a loose blanket or pillow, it is also too young to leave the cat unattended in the room with a sleeping baby.
-The cat could snuggle with the baby and in doing so inadvertently suffocate it in the same way a blanket or a pillow could suffocate a baby.
+The cat could snuggle with the baby and, in doing so, inadvertently suffocate it in the same way a blanket or a pillow could suffocate a baby.
 If your cat doesn't show any aggression towards you, it is unlikely to show any aggression towards your baby.
 If your cat doesn't scratch you, it is unlikely to scratch your baby.
 However, if your cat plays with its claws out, then you do want to keep up a regular nail trimming routine.
 Your cat isn't going to mysteriously change its typical behaviors once the baby arrives as long as you keep up the norms you established before the baby arrived.